eliainnocenti/Rust-Walkthrough/Modules/07-Iterators-and-Closures/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/iterators.rs).

 ## Closures

 Closures are anonymous functions that you can save in a variable or pass as arguments to other functions.